-This study was funded by the Polish National Science Centre grant no UMO-2015/19/B/ST10/01612.
-We are grateful to A. Calvert for sharing his coherency filtration and segment migration codes with us.
+Acknowledgements.
+We are grateful to Andrew Calvert for sharing his coherency filtration and segment migration codes with us.
 We are indebted to ION Geophysical for permission to use and show PolandSPANTM data.
-Processing was done using GlobeClaritasTM software under the license

-25 from GNS Science, New Zealand.
+Processing was done using GlobeClaritasTM software under the licence from GNS Science, New Zealand.
 Comments from the two anonymous reviewers are greatly appreciated.
-Comments by S. Bogdanova on an earlier version of the manuscript helped us to clarify some aspects of the geological interpretation.
+Comments by Svetlana Bogdanova on an earlier version of the paper helped us to clarify some aspects of the geological interpretation.